Hi, I'm Kate (she/her)

 I’m passionate about disability and sexuality rights.
 Influenced by my own lived experiences, I believe everyone deserves the opportunity to safely enjoy relationships, identity expression, intimacy, pleasure, and sex, if they desire.

 In one way or another, this has always been part of my work since my days as a Support Worker for people with learning disabilities began, in 2008.
 I work with neurodivergent people and people with intellectual disabilities, their families, educators, carers and other professionals to provide accessible and comprehensive RSE.
+Find out more by clicking here.

 Intersectionality-Focused Practice